-- 1.1.1 The municipality shall not recruit any senior employee, if the municipal manager has not yet been appointed. - 1.1.2 Any permanent position which the municipality intends to fill shall be reflected on the approved municipal organogram. - 1.1.3 Recruitment of the municipal manager shall be undertaken by the executive committee of Council. - 1.1.4 In case of heads of departments, the executive committee shall undertake the recruitment process after consultation with the municipal manager. - 1.1.5 Recruitment of any other employee including managers below heads of departments shall be the responsibility of the municipal manager. - 1.1.6 The municipal manager may mandate any official to undertake the recruitment processes. - 1.1.7 Heads of departments shall within fourteen (14) days report to the human resources manager or any person performing his or her responsibility, any position becoming vacant as a result of resignation, dismissal, retirement or death which shall further be reported to the municipal manager within seven days from the date of receipt of a report from the relevant head of department.
+- 1.1.1 The municipality shall not recruit any senior employee, if the Municipal Manager has not yet been appointed. - 1.1.2 Any permanent position which the municipality intends to fill shall be reflected on the approved municipal organogram. - 1.1.3 Recruitment of the Municipal Manager shall be undertaken by the executive committee of Council. - 1.1.4 In case of heads of departments, the executive committee shall undertake the recruitment process after consultation with the municipal manager. - 1.1.5 Recruitment of any other employee including managers below heads of departments shall be the responsibility of the municipal manager. - 1.1.6 The Municipal Manager may mandate any suitable official to undertake the recruitment processes. - 1.1.7 Heads of departments shall within fourteen (14) days report to the Strategic Executive Director Corporate Services or any person performing his or her responsibility, any position becoming vacant as a result of resignation, dismissal, retirement or death which shall further be reported to the Municipal Manager within seven days from the date of receipt of a report from the relevant head of department.